 John Weiler’s book should get an award for best title of the year, but it’s also a very good intro book for beginning meditators.
 He teaches his simple, daily meditation technique with unvarnished words and concepts.
 He humorously notes that the method also works for “dudettes,’ so the ladies need not worry.

 The serious side is this: John has been meditating daily for more than 13 years and has discovered some valuable gems of truth during that time.
 He shares them with readers in this clever, short book (90 pages) that should be on every beginner’s list.
 If you want to learn a solid, basic technique, learn it quickly and adapt it to your own needs, then this book will exceed your expectations.

-9. If You Can Worry, You Can Meditate: A Simple Guide to Meditation, by Jason Napolitano
+9. If You Can Worry, You Can Meditate, by Jason Napolitano

 The author does a good job telling how his own life led him to the path of meditation.
 The technique is simple and easy to learn but stands out for its focus on removing stress as a first step.

 After that, Napolitano’s teaching style will make you feel like you’re in a class with a personal meditation teacher.
 He answers the questions that all beginners have and shows why each piece of the process is necessary.
 This is a worthy entry in the top nine list of meditation books for beginners.

 After you try out a meditation book that fits your own requirements, remember to keep an open mind.
 If you don’t get the results you want after a few weeks (or months, preferably) of trying, consider taking a different approach.
 The good news is that there are many different styles and methods of meditating, and humans have been engaging in this type of mental contemplation for thousands of years.

 So if your first book choice isn’t a winner, choose one that uses a totally different style and even consider joining a community-based meditation group for some first-hand learning.
 For more amazing products that will help you meditate, check out our guide to the best meditation cushions.